 Inclusion of a postal questionnaire at the second reminder (mailing 3) increased the likelihood of converting these reluctant respondents, though we recognise that a significant proportion of people would still not respond to the survey at all.
-As detailed in the previous chapter, for practical reasons the postal questionnaire was much shorter than the online questionnaire and covered 16 pages.
+As detailed in Chapter 2, for practical reasons the postal questionnaire was much shorter than the online questionnaire and covered 16 pages.